skylineos/clsp-videojs-plugin/test/README.md

 ### Data Visualization

+Note that the jupyter notebook was deleted due to it's size.
+It is still available in versions `0.16.0` and below.

 Info:
 * For our visualization solution we are using a Jupyter Notebook to parse the data and export it.
 * Installation of Jupyter occurs through Miniconda.